Call me Smith.

 It’s bright, damn bright.
 And there’s always a repulsive tinge of medicine coated diapers in the air.

 Mirrors line the top of the walls to discourage the very thought of crime.
-Of course, they can’t see you when you’re sandwiched between aisles with your back turned, but it’s the thought that counts.
+Of course, they can’t stop a herd, but it’s the thought that counts.
 Sometimes you’ll run across a screaming, snotty kid clenched in the grip of some unforgiving mother who hasn’t had a decent fuck in months.
 ‘We’re in it together, ya’ little bastard!’

-When you want to use the bathroom in the Walgreens on 52nd, you must request the door be unlocked for you, usually by some zealous security guard ready to earn his keep.
+When you want to use the bathroom in the Walgreens on 52nd, you must request the door be unlocked for you, usually by some zealous security dick ready to earn his keep.

-So, after formalities I made my way to the back of the store, only to find a wall of muscle behind a man with a terribly hunched back and long, gangly arms- hanging from his khaki short sleeves like awkward serpents.
-One hand was gloved in black latex and cupped toward the back so I couldn’t see what he held.
-His face was a pasty mask with a pencil thin sneer and his eyes were sunken and malnourished.
+So, after formalities I made my way to the back of the store, only to find a wall of muscle behind a pasty-faced man with a pencil thin sneer, and a terribly hunched back with clutched mantid arms.
+One hand was gloved in black latex and cupped inward to hide its contents, though I suspected.

 This was his life.
 Long hours, no vacation and often seven days a week.
 Black coffee and cigarettes, and anything containing pseudo ephedrine had become his nutritional pyramid.
 It was shit work for shittier pay and he knew it, but somewhere in this meaninglessness he chose to displace all his natural carnality for pride, order and duty- everything you expect from a model manager at one of Americas most junk-ridden drug stores.

-I was sick.
+I was getting sicker.
 Too damn sick to play “Gotcha” with a man who thinks he’s border patrol.
-My stomach bubbled and churned and every muscle in my body began to ache and shiver uncontrollably.

 “I really gotta take a shit.
 Like, really!
 Could you please unlock the goddamn door?” the wall of muscle jabbed at each other, laughing and nodding with intrepid eyes.

 Then the manager revealed his gloved hand and there, erected between his forefinger and thumb was my rig.
-I knew it was mine, skinny diabetic syringe whose dose measurements had long since been rubbed away in a rage.
+Skinny diabetic syringe whose dose measurements had long since been rubbed away in a rage.
 I always kept it stashed in the black toilet paper container.
 It was the perfect spot seeing how the only patrons to use the bathroom were junkies looking to bang and none of them wiped their ass.

 Naturally, I was surprised, no, shocked to hear: “A young child found this, syringe, when he pulled for some tissue-paper.”